Triple Crown Trail Maps

 How do I transfer the map to my Garmin watch?

-Simply connect your watch to your computer using the USB cable provided.
+Simply connect your watch to your computer using the USB cable provided with the watch.
 Then transfer the map file to the GARMIN folder on your watch.
 Unplug your watch and it will load the map.

 I transfered the map on the watch but I still see the official Garmin map